ranjanabhi07/AnoneVerse/README.md

  # Secrets website 🚱  :-

- 🦖 this is a website  with high security login using google login and locally highly protected using salting and hashing.
+ 🦖 this is a website  with high security login using google authentication login and locally highly protected using salting and hashing.

+    this website is not hosted yet as soon as i will complete my work i will host it.

- # these are the npm installed packages 📧  :-
+ # these are the npm installed packages 📧  🦖 :-
  "dependencies" 🦖 :  {
       "bcrypt",
       "body-parser",